ashtonw7/writing-with-no-purpose/posts/clockmaker.md

 — How so?
 People love clocks.

 — But clocks are boring now.
 Old news.
-What we’re making is barely a step above a sundial.
+What we’re making is barely a step above the sundial.

 — I suppose you're right.
 We could freshen things up with something new.